trangnv/abdk-libraries-echidna-workshop/README.md

-# Fuzz tests for the ABDK Libraries using Echidna
+# Fuzz tests for the ABDK Math 64.64 library using Echidna

 This repository contains everything necessary to test expected properties of the *Math 64.64 library*.
 Users should complete the `Test` contract adding code with assertions.